-Ok like it or not, the chances are whether you are deep in community life or just beginning to dip your toe in the water.
-You are probably going to need funding at some point.
-To those new to the world of funding and community grants getting your first couple of hundred pounds may seem a little daunting.
+OK, like it or not, the chances are whether you are deep in community life or just beginning to dip your toe in the water, you are probably going to need funding at some point.
+To those new to the world of funding and community grants. getting your first couple of hundred pounds may seem a little daunting.

-*Latest Funding News*
+*Latest Local Funding News*

-Norwich City Council new grant program:
+Norwich City Council Get Involved Grants:

-Get Together Grant: If you are a small group of residents looking to have a neighbourhood meet up around an issue, canvas neighbours on joining a new community group or simply hold a street party to bring people together.
+If you are a small group of residents looking to have a neighbourhood meet up around an issue, canvas neighbours on joining a new community group or simply hold a street party to bring people together.

 To access this fund, you do not need to be a formal community group, simply three or more residents wishing to make a difference.